tiagofontcruz/SudokuSolver/README.md

 ### Executing program

-* Open Eclipse by choosing the option "Open projects From File System".
+* Open the project by choosing the option "Open projects From File System".
 * Click on the green play button located in the center top to run the program.

 ## Help